JisuKayl/PrismaORM-Websocket-RealtimeChat-Test/README.md

 Overview:

 This project is a simple real-time chat application that utilizes Prisma ORM for database management and WebSocket for real-time communication.
-Users can create accounts and join chat rooms to send and receive messages instantly.
+Users can create accounts and join the chat room to send and receive messages instantly.

 Features: